labmlai/annotated_deep_learning_paper_implementations/labml_nn/normalization/batch_norm/readme.md

 Whitening is computationally expensive because you need to de-correlate and the gradients must flow through the full whitening calculation.

-The paper introduces simplified version which they call *Batch Normalization*.
+The paper introduces a simplified version which they call *Batch Normalization*.
 First simplification is that it normalizes each feature independently to have zero mean and unit variance:
 $$\hat{x}^{(k)} = \frac{x^{(k)} - \mathbb{E}[x^{(k)}]}{\sqrt{Var[x^{(k)}]}}$$